 How to Write an Executive Employment Contract

-Detailed below are the key pieces of information that need to be in an executive contract.
-Note that this is not an exhaustive list – depending on the nature of your business and the role the executive wishes to play, there may be additional areas that need to be set out as part of the contractual responsibilities.
+Detailed below are the key information that need to be in an executive contract.
+Note that this is not an exhaustive list – depending on the nature of your business and the role the executive wishes to play, additional areas may need to be set out as part of the contractual responsibilities.

 1. Employee and Employer Details